dleeftink/QuickSet/readme.md

 ###### `high: 0 ..
 2 ^ 32`
 Maximum expected count of each discrete integer in set (upper frequency bound per integer).
-Counting is maximised to this value.
+Integer counts are limited to this value.

 ###### `freq: 0 ..
 2 ^ 32`
 Minimum expected count of each discrete integer in set (lower frequency bound per integer).